sparsha-bhusal/Arch-Gnome-Customization/README.md

  Install yay
 paste the following commands into the terminal:

+Note : Replace the "me" in the fourth line !
+It is also to allow permissions for writing files in the yay directory !

     sudo pacman -S --needed base-devel git
     sudo git clone https://aur.archlinux.org/yay.git
     cd yay
+    sudo chown -R me /home/me/yay
     makepkg -si

  Install google-chrome